 A pair of wired clamps were attached to the generator.
 These would be applied to the victim, and the preferred sites would be a finger and the inmate’s genitals.
 Then the crank was turned and an electrical current would run through the victim.

-4. Bamboo Shoots Would Grow Right Through a Torture Victim’s Body
+4 Bamboo Shoots Would Grow Right Through A Torture Victim’s Body

-Bamboo torture is one of those things that sounds like an urban legend but there is some evidence was actually real.
+Bamboo torture is one of those things that sounds like an urban legend but there is some evidence it was actually real.
 It was also plausible since the Mythbusters tried it out and proved it was scientifically sound, if nothing else.

-Bamboo is incredibly fast growing and also strong.
+Bamboo is incredibly fast‑growing and also strong.
 The idea of the torture, which has murky origins, is that a victim is staked out on the ground above bamboo buds.
 One source said it was a punishment for criminals in Ceylon.
 Left for days, the bamboo shoots grow up and right through the victim.

 The most popular version of the story suggests it was used by the Japanese during WWII.
 Even if there are few reports of it happening to Allies, the other references to it and the fact it can really happen certainly lend it some credence.

-3. The Stasi Engaged in a Psychological Torture Called Zersetzung
+3 The Stasi Engaged In A Psychological Torture Called Zersetzung

-From 1950 to 1990 the Stasi were East Germany’s secret police, an all around terrible organization that engaged in espionage, kidnapping and all manners of psychological warfare under the guise of stamping out Nazism in Germany.
+From 1950 to 1990 the Stasi were East Germany’s secret police, an all‑around terrible organization that engaged in espionage, kidnapping and all manners of psychological warfare under the guise of stamping out Nazism in Germany.
 One of their most unbelievable tactics was a psychological torture called zersetzung.
 It translates to something like “decomposition” or “biodegradation” and was an elaborate gaslighting technique.

 Some of the process involved spreading rumors.
 Believable ones, nothing too out there, but also ones that couldn’t be refuted.
 This was to ruin credibility.
 They would organize “professional and social disappointments.”
-If you were waiting for permits and paperwork, you’d discovered it was late or even misfiled.
+If you were waiting for permits and paperwork, you’d discover it was late or even misfiled.
 If you wanted a job, they would tell the potential employer lies to ensure you didn’t get it.

 Personal damage could come as making it look like you’re cheating on a spouse, maybe.
 And one of the final phases made you feel like you were going crazy.
 They’d secretly break into your house and move things.
 They’d steal your socks, move some of your furniture, or stop your clocks.

-2. Saddam Hussein was Tortured by Making Him Watch the South Park Movie
+2 Saddam Hussein Was Tortured By Making Him Watch The South Park Movie

 During the time of the first Gulf War no one in the world was more infamous than Iraqi leader Saddam Hussein.
 The dictator was finally captured by US forces and taken into custody in 2003.
 It wasn’t until 2006 that he was executed however, and in the three years he was in custody the man was tortured in one of the most bizarre ways imaginable.